Meet Sarah Stephens

 Why did you choose UNH?

 Where I choose to live impacts what I can do; hence I sought jobs at universities with a fun outdoor spirit and a wholesome community feel, and colleagues who were encouraging, challenging, inclusive, and fun.
 Considering how I remained at my alma mater for many years, I knew change was on the horizon, but familiarity was desired.
 Surprisingly, I found this combination located 30 hours away and more than 2,100 miles from home.
 The welcoming atmosphere and truly awesome people I met at UNH caught my attention.
-Its Res Life department and staff were unlike anything I knew, and thus I wanted to join this great bunch of people who shared similar passions for working with students, experiencing difference, and enjoying life, which most certainly is reflected in their work with students.
-Looking forward to the many adventures ahead at UNH and feeling the synergy around student-centered work!!
+Its Res Life department and staff were unlike anything I knew, and thus I wanted to join this great bunch of people who shared similar passions for working with students, experiencing difference, and enjoying life, which most certainly is reflected in synergy of our student-centered work.
+I have already enjoyed some great experiences at UNH and look forward to the many adventures ahead!!

 Advice for first-year students...